mawalu/qsandbox/README.md

 ## Accessing the sandbox

-By default, QEMU exposes to ports for each sandbox.
+By default, QEMU exposes two ports for each sandbox.
 An ssh port (starting at `5555`) and an "app port" that can be used by some app in the vm (starting at `8000`).
 Ports should be configurable in the future.

 ## Tips for custom images